PayString/paystring-documentation/docs/metrics.md

 sidebar_label: Metrics
 ---

 The reference implementation of PayID server automatically collects metrics using Prometheus.
 By default, metrics are pushed to the Xpring Prometheus pushgateway.
-This document describes how you can configure metrics pushed to Xpring, or collect and analyze these metrics using your own metrics server.
+This document describes how you can explicitly configure the PayID server to push to Xpring, or how to collect and analyze these metrics using your own metrics server.

 ## Reporting metrics to Xpring

 Xpring runs a metrics collection server for general use by anyone running a PayID server.
 Sharing your metrics with Xpring allows the PayID community to aggregate and monitor PayID adoption and growth metrics in one place.

-Metrics are reported to Xpring by default, but you can choose to push metrics to your own Prometheus pushgateway.
-This is how you would configure your PayID server to push to a different Prometheus pushgateway:
+Metrics are reported to Xpring by default but you can push metrics to your own Prometheus pushgateway.
+Here's how to configure your PayID server to do that:

 ```sh
 # Xpring's Prometheus pushgateway